Jessie Wallace: EastEnders

+Other work

-During her break from EastEnders, Wallace made television guest appearances, including once as Kat Slater, in the 2005 French & Saunders Christmas special.
-On 17 February 2006, Wallace was the guest host of an edition of the Channel 4 programme The Friday Night Project.
+During her break from EastEnders, Wallace made television guest appearances, including once as Kat Slater, in the 2005 French and Saunders Christmas special.
+In February 2006, Wallace was the guest host of an edition of the Channel 4 programme The Friday Night Project.
 In 2007, she appeared in the one-off BBC One television dramas A Class Apart opposite Nathaniel Parker, and The Dinner Party with Lee Evans and Alison Steadman.
-After visiting Hat Trick Productions with her agent, and singing an impromptu version of Marie Lloyd's song "The Boy I Love is Up in the Gallery", she was offered the lead role in Miss Marie Lloyd – Queen of The Music Hall for BBC Four.
+After visiting Hat Trick Productions with her agent, and singing an impromptu version of Marie Lloyd's song "The Boy I Love Is Up in the Gallery", she was offered the lead role in Miss Marie Lloyd – Queen of The Music Hall for BBC Four.

-Wallace made her West End theatre debut, replacing Denise van Outen in the role of "Maureen" in Rent remixed at the Duke of York's Theatre from 27 December 2007 until 2 February 2008.
-Wallace played Amy Kriel in the third series of ITV's Wild at Heart, and starred in a run of the play Haunted at the Arts Theatre from 24 May.
+Wallace made her West End theatre debut, replacing Denise van Outen in the role of Maureen in Rent remixed at the Duke of York's Theatre from 27 December 2007 until 2 February 2008.
+Wallace played Amy Kriel in the third series of ITV's Wild at Heart and starred in a run of the play Haunted at the Arts Theatre from 24 May.

 Wallace competed with partner Darren Bennett in the sixth series of Strictly Come Dancing which began on 20 September 2008.
-She was eliminated in week 4.
+They were the fourth couple to be eliminated from the competition in week 4.

 Wallace toured the UK in the 25th Anniversary production of Stepping Out by Richard Harris, playing the role of Sylvia.
 Wallace appeared as Pat Phoenix in The Road to Coronation Street, a one-off drama exploring the origins and conception of Coronation Street, to mark the show's 50th anniversary in December 2010.

 In 2014, Wallace reprised her role as Marie Lloyd in the music video for Tim Arnold's single "The Piccadilly Trot".
 She later appeared on Arnold's album The Soho Hobo on a duet that he wrote called "Soho Sunset".

 In May 2015, Wallace performed a duet at Soho Theatre with singer-songwriter Tim Arnold to mark the release of his album The Soho Hobo.
 The song marks her first recording on a pop album and was written especially for her by Arnold.

-In 2015, Wallace was cast as Fairy Godmother in the White Rock Theatre production of Cinderella.
+Wallace was also cast as the Fairy godmother in the White Rock Theatre production of Cinderella.
+In July 2015 it was announced that Wallace would appear alongside Richie in a stage adaptation of The Perfect Murder by Peter James at the Theatre Royal in February 2016.

 Wallace is a patron of the theatre charity The Music Hall Guild of Great Britain and America.

-In July 2015 it was announced that Wallace would appear alongside Richie in a stage adaptation of The Perfect Murder by Peter James at the Theatre Royal in February 2016.